 My mom uses whatever chicken parts she has on hand, so no need to have a whole chicken to make this soup.
 She starts by removing the skin from the chicken.
-This makes it less greasy, which means you won’t need to skim any fat off before serving the soup.
-You will still have enough fat from the chicken to flavor the soup perfectly.
-This also makes it pretty healthy at only 245 calories for a 1 1/2 cup serving.
-So feel free to have seconds!
+This makes it less greasy, which means you won’t need to skim any fat off.
+Don’t worry; you will still have enough fat from the chicken to create a rich chicken broth.

-This soup is simple, using basic ingredients, but big on flavor.
-Nonna’s recipe calls for the basic vegetable combination of carrots, celery and onion, but she also adds a tomato to the soup to provide some added tang to the broth.
-Peel and seed the tomato and then it can be added whole or in big chunks.
-You can also use canned whole tomatoes as well
+Nonna’s recipe calls for the basic vegetable combination of carrots, celery, and onion, but she also adds tomato to the soup to provide some added tang to the broth.
+Peel and seed the tomato, and then it can be added whole or in big chunks.
+You can also use canned whole tomatoes if you like.

 Variations: